Overview of the tutorial

 For this tutorial, we’ll export the trending tickers data.
 So expand the market menu and click market/get-trending-tickers.

-Change the region to any of the ones available: US, CA, DE, GB, IN, etc. We’ll just keep the default, US.
+Change the region to any of the ones available: US, CA, DE, GB, IN, etc. We’ll just keep the default as it is, ie US.
 Then click Test Endpoint.

 On the right side of the screen, you’ll see a success message.

-Step 4: Importing the data from Yahoo Finance into Google Sheets
+Step 4: Import Yahoo Finance data into Google Sheets

-- Open a new Google Sheets document and launch Amigo Data
+1. Open a new Google Sheets document and launch Amigo Data.
+Click Extensions→Amigo Data→Connect

-- Keep GET as the option, and under API URL, paste the URL you’ve copied from Code Snippets.
+3. For this particular API call, the request method is GET.
+So keep GET as the option, and under API URL, paste the endpoint URL from Code Snippets.

-Once all that is done, click the IMPORT button.
+Once all that is done, click the IMPORT button to import the data from Yahoo Finance to Google Sheets.
 The data will be imported into Google Sheets in a couple of seconds.

 Should you want to edit the data, you can do so from the View Reports menu.